Thai protesters test military's resolve

 "The burning issues that need to be solved are the rice-buying scheme and the budget plan for the 2015 fiscal year."

-A rice-subsidy scheme organised by Yingluck's government failed, leaving huge stockpiles of the grain and farmers owed more than $2.5 billion.
+A rice-subsidy scheme organized by Yingluck's government failed, leaving huge stockpiles of the grain and farmers owed more than $2.5 billion.
 The military said all farmers should be paid in a month.

 The military also said King Bhumibol Adulyadej will on Monday endorse Prayuth as leader of the ruling military council, an important formality in a country where the monarchy is the most important institution.
 On Saturday, the army said the king had acknowledged the takeover.